tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 ### Chain Core Confidential Assets

 - Chain Core is a shared, multi-asset, cryptographic ledger, designed for enterprise financial infrastructure.
 It supports the coexistence and interoperability of multiple types of assets on the same network in their Confidential Assets framework.
-- Chain Core is based on Elements, and available as an open source project, but have been archived.
+- Chain Core is based on Elements, and available as an open source project, but has been archived.
 It has been succeeded by Sequence, a ledger-as-a-service project.
 - Chain Core implements all native features of Elements.
 They were also working towards implementing ElGamal commitments into Chain Core to make their Confidential Assets framework quantum secure, but it is unclear if this effort was concluded at the time the project was archived.

 +++